Chart Color Schemes

 Shepparton Surrounds - East is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Shepparton Surrounds - East had a cultural diversity index below average.
-Its population was predominantly Australian-born citizens, with 89.2% being citizens, 91.1% born in Australia, and 94.2% speaking English only at home.
-Christianity was the dominant religion, comprising 53.2% of the population.
+Shepparton Surrounds - East, as per data from the Australian Bureau of Statistics Census 2016, showed lower cultural diversity with 89.2% being citizens, 91.1% born in Australia, and 94.2% speaking English only at home.
+Christianity was the predominant religion at 53.2%.
+The category 'Other' was overrepresented at 1.7%, compared to Rest of Vic's 0.8%.

 Frequently Asked Questions - Diversity